Analog simulator of integro-differential equations with classical memristors: Acknowledgments

 The authors would like to thank Unai Alvarez-Rodriguez and Massimiliano Di Ventra for useful discussions.
-G.A.B. acknowledges support from CONICYT Doctorado Nacional 21140587 and Direcci\'on de Postgrado USACH.
+G.A.B. acknowledges support from CONICYT Doctorado Nacional 21140587 and Direccion de Postgrado USACH.
 J.C.R. thanks FONDECYT for support under grant No. 1140194.
-While M.S. and E.S. are grateful for the funding of Spanish MINECO/FEDER FIS2015-69983-P and Basque Government IT986-16.
-This material is also based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advance Scientific Computing Research (ASCR), under field work proposal number ERKJ335.
+While M.S. and E.S. are grateful for the funding from Spanish MCIU/AEI/FEDER (PGC2018-095113-B-I00), Basque Government IT986-16, the projects QMiCS (820505) and OpenSuperQ (820363) of the EU Flagship on Quantum Technologies and the EU FET Open Grant Quromorphic (828826).
+This work is supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research (ASCR) quantum algorithm teams program, under field work proposal number ERKJ333.